 Since 1904, Hawaiʻi Gas has been the only franchised gas utility in the State of Hawai'i.
 Over the years, we have installed gas pipeline infrastructure, built bulk storage facilities with access to the harbor and developed a highly skilled workforce on every major island.
 Gas energy is a critical part of our fuel mix in Hawai'i, providing a cleaner and lower cost alternative for residential, commercial and industrial customers.

-Gas is the most efficient source of heat energy and a cleaner burning fossil fuel making it the perfect bridge to Hawaii’s clean energy future.
+Gas is the most efficient source of heat energy making it the perfect bridge to Hawaii’s clean energy future.

 It's appropriate that Hawai'i is part of our name.
 After all, we were founded in Hawai'i and have been serving the Islands for more than 100 years.

 You can count on knowledgeable and helpful service from our friendly call center representatives to our service techs and deliver drivers.

 Since 1904, Hawaiʻi Gas has been the only franchised gas utility in the State of Hawaiʻi.
 Since this time, we have installed gas pipeline infrastructure, built bulk storage facilities with access to the harbor and developed a highly skilled workforce on every major island to serve the people of Hawaii.
 Gas is now a critical part of our fuel mix in Hawaii providing a cleaner and lower cost alternative for residential, commercial and industrial customers.

 Hawaii Gas is a long time member in good standing of the Chamber of Commerce of Hawaii, which is dedicated to advocating for a robust business climate in the islands, and creating a better quality of life and future for our community.